Some of the tabs described in this article might not be available in your installation of Creative Cloud desktop app.

 You can view your files online on the Creative Cloud Assets page.
 Once the files are synced, you don't need to be online, and you can view them from the Creative Cloud Files directory or folder on your computer.

 For information on working with files uploaded to Creative Cloud, see Browse, sync, and manage assets.

-If there is an update available for Creative Cloud Sync, a red badge is displayed next to the Assets tab.
+If there is an update available for Creative Cloud Sync, a red dot is displayed next to the Files and Fonts tabs.

 Your Creative Cloud subscription includes Adobe Fonts, which offers thousands of fonts from hundreds of type foundries.
-For information on how to activate your fonts, see Add fonts from the Adobe Fonts service.
+For information on how to activate your fonts, see Using fonts from Adobe Fonts in Creative Cloud apps.

 You can search for image assets on Adobe Stock from right within the Creative Cloud desktop app.